 How to Change Electricity Providers in Tokyo

 Before switching a provider, please check your current contract if there are any conditions on the length of the contract.
-It depends on the contract however, there may be a penalty charge if the contract is cancelled during the contract period, so it is important to check you current contract beforehand.
+Depending on the contract, there may be a cancellation fee if you cancel during the contract period, so it is important to check your current contract beforehand.

 To learn about utility prices in Japan, please refer to "Public Utility Prices in Japan".

-How to Switch your Electricity / Gas Provider
+How to Switch your Electricity or Gas Provider

 Many people may think that switching providers is a difficult task, but the procedure is very simple.

-The first step is to choose the electricity provider you would like to switch to.
+The first step is to choose the electricity or gas provider you want to switch to.
 Once you have selected and contacted the electricity provider, the next step is simply to give them your information.
 This can be done online or over the phone.
 As mentioned above, you need to be careful about the end date of your current contract and cancellation policy, as switching plans before the end of your contract could result in high cancellation fees.

 In general, the information required is as follows: